 For the common stock portion of the portfolio, the Sponsor sought to select stocks of individual companies involved in industries the Sponsor believes are best positioned to achieve the Trust's investment objective over the life of the Trust.
-For this particular Trust, the Sponsor focused primarily on companies involved in aspects of the consumer products and services and financials sectors.
+For this particular Trust, the Sponsor focused primarily on companies involved in aspects of the consumer products and services, energy, financials, industrials, information technology and materials sectors.
 As part of the Trust's strategy of dynamic Securities selection, future series of the Trust, if any, may not be comprised of stocks of companies in these same sectors.

-In addition, the Sponsor selected Funds that invest with a focus on covered call option strategies or other income-related investment strategies that the Sponsor believes will help achieve the investment objective of the Trust.
+In addition, the Sponsor selected Funds that invest with a focus on income-related investment strategies that the Sponsor believes will help achieve the investment objective of the Trust.
 In selecting the Funds, the Sponsor considered criteria including, but not limited to, the following: